Prag8855/aab/content/guides/organ-donor.md

 ---
 Title: How to register as an organ donor in Germany
-Short_title: How to register as an organ donor
+Short_title: How to become an organ donor
 Description: This guide shows you how to organ donations work in Germany, and how to register as a donor.
 Date_created: 2023-06-03
 Author: Jack Stephan